 I originally came from Japan.
 I am living with my husband and my beautiful 5 year old daughter.
 I used to work as a social worker at non-profit adoption agency in Osaka, Japan.
-All families and children I taught me “Family is not about blood, it is about who is willing to hold your hand when you need it the most”.
+All families and children taught me: “Family is not about blood, it is about who is willing to hold your hand when you need it the most”.
 During my free time, I enjoy sewing, knitting, hiking and jogging.
 During the winter time, my family enjoys snowshoeing and skiing every weekend.

 Mai Ikeda Visit her blog

 Mai comes from Japan.
 The town is called Komatsu and is a countryside landscape.
 This has been important to Mai.
 She loves the outdoors, the freedom to play amid trees and rocks and dirt.
 She still climbs mountains and swims in rivers and oceans.
 She is a middle child with an older sister and younger brother.
 This has helped her learn to see multiple perspectives.

 Dawn grew up in Vancouver and now enjoys life with her husband and three energetic boys.
 She has been caring for children, most of her life.
 She graduated from the full time Early Childhood Education program at Living Language Institute Foundation in 2015.
 With a background in theatre and circus; mixed with a love of the outdoors, she believes play is the most essential part of childhood.
 Dawn started a forest preschool in South East Vancouver after graduating from the ECE program.
 She brings her knowledge of Gordon Neufeld, The Whole Brain Child, Non Violent Communication, storytelling and her love of learning about nature to Creative Minds.